-During this time, flu viruses are circulating at higher levels in the U.S. population.
+During the fall and winter, flu viruses are circulating at higher levels in the U.S. population.
 An annual seasonal flu vaccine (either the flu shot or the nasal spray flu vaccine) is the best way to reduce the chances that you will get seasonal flu and spread it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.

 How do flu vaccines work?

 Flu vaccines cause antibodies to develop in the body about two weeks after vaccination.
 These antibodies provide protection against infection with the viruses that are in the vaccine.
 The seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.
-Traditional flu vaccines (called "trivalent" vaccines) are made to protect against three flu viruses; an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
-There are also flu vaccines made to protect against four flu viruses (called "quadrivalent" vaccines).
-These vaccines protect against the same viruses as the trivalent vaccine and an additional B virus.
+This year, all influenza vaccines are quadrivalent.
+The quadrivalent vaccines are made to protect against four flu viruses: an influenza A (H1N1) virus, an influenza A (H3N2) virus, and two influenza B viruses.

 When should I get vaccinated?